DISCLAIMER: This homemade hand sanitiser recipe is not a substitute for proper handwashing.

 Makes 3 x 100 ml bottles of hand sanitiser – one for your bag, one for your hallway, and one for your car.

-Add all the ingredients to a bowl, and mixing together.
-Using a funnel, then pour the solution into your clean, dry empty bottles.
+- Add all the ingredients to a bowl, and mix together.
+Using a funnel, pour the solution into your clean, dry empty bottles.

-Finally, as per the WHO recommendations, let your bottle sit for a minimum of 72 hours before you use it.
+- Finally, as per the WHO recommendations, let your bottle of homemade hand sanitiser sit for a minimum of 72 hours before you use it.
 That way the sanitiser has time to kill any bacteria that might have been introduced during the mixing process.

 Usage & Storage